-The examiner considers such information in deciding according to the law and examination guidelines.
-If such information is acceptable, the application in bad-faith will be rejected and the results of providing information will be also notified to the person and/or company who provide an information with the KIPO
+They cannot deal with them.
+It will be for the interested party to wait until the mark is registered and then file an invalidity request examination guidelines.
+If such information is acceptable, the application in bad-faith will be rejected and the results of providing information will be also notified to the person and/or company who provide an information with the KIPO.